memothelemo-archive/rbxts-transformer-fs/README.md

 # rbxts-transformer-path

+**DEPRECATION WARNING: rbxts-transformer-path has been renamed to rbxts-transformer-fs and version reset to 1.0.0.
+Use it at your risk**

 A transformer designed for roblox-ts that allows to convert from filesystem project paths to pure Roblox tree structure (rojo required)

 ```ts